Speaking Up Support Scheme

 Please note some of these support offers will only be available to present NHS workers.

-How NHS organisations can be involved
+How NHS organisations can help/guidance for NHS organisations

 The Freedom to Speak Up review (2015), conducted by Sir Robert Francis highlighted the importance of speaking up in the NHS and ensuring support is in place for individuals to speak up safely and raise concerns in their place of work without fear of reprisals.
 The review recognised that a number of workers lost valuable skills or even left their employment after raising a concern.
 This not only caused a significant adverse impact on individuals but also a loss of expertise and resource to the NHS.